zhangruiskyline/elastic_imdb/imdb/FAQ.md

 ps aux |grep elastic
 ```

-2.1
-node is logical, can be in one machine or distributed.
+* node is logical, can be in one machine or distributed.

-2.2
-If we do not use mapping, elastic default store is text
+* If we do not use mapping, elastic default store is text

-2.3
-For each Doctype, we need to define meta sub class to define the index
+* For each Doctype, we need to define meta sub class to define the index

-2.4
-ES can have two analyzer, index and search analyzer can be different
+* ES can have two analyzer, index and search analyzer can be different

-2.5 handle string and unicode
-can input directly the unicode into es, es will handle
+* handle string and unicode: can input directly the unicode into es, es will handle

-2.6
-In python, need to define a es client to talk to server
+* In python, need to define a es client to talk to server
 ```python
 from elasticsearch import Elasticsearch